-Why Is Early Childhood Hearing Screening Important For Your Child?
+Why Is a Baby Hearing Test Important For Your Child?

-Everyday in the United States, approximately 1 in 1,000 newborns (or 33 babies every day) is born profoundly deaf with another two to three out of 1,000 babies born with partial hearing loss, making hearing loss the number one birth defect in America.
+Every day in the United States, approximately 1 in 1,000 newborns (or 33 babies every day) is born profoundly deaf with another two to three out of 1,000 babies born with partial hearing loss, making hearing loss the number one birth defect in America.
 Many studies have shown that early diagnosis of hearing loss is crucial to the development of speech, language, cognitive, and psychosocial abilities.
-Treatment is most successful if hearing loss is identified early, preferably within the first month of life.
+Treatment is most successful if hearing loss is identified early, preferably within the first month of life, thus making a baby hearing test crucial in optimizing hearing health.
 Still, one in every four children born with serious hearing loss does not receive a diagnosis until age three or older.

 Why is it Important to Have My Baby’s Hearing Screened Early?